jillibus/World_Weather_Analysis/README.md

 ![logo](analysis/module6-logo.png)

 ## Overview
 At the most fundamental level, Jack needs help answering a question: How might we provide real-time suggestions for our client's ideal hotels?
 Your first task was to define what you meant by "ideal."
-So, over the course of the conversation, you narrowed that to hotels that were
+So, over the course of the conversation, you narrowed that to hotels that were:
-1.  within a given range of latitude and longitude and that
+1.  within a given range of latitude and longitude and
-2.  provided the right kind of weather for the client.
+2.  that provided the right kind of weather for the client.

 * _**Task:**_ Collect and analyze weather data across cities worldwide.
 * _**Plan:**_ PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.